|

 Johnny Cash, buy no country music and no paddy kickin' boots.
 1979 came to

 an end as a very good year.
+Around 1979 Waylon did a

 session with The Crickets and one song Waylon did was a song Sonny Curtis